 Students are encouraged, at all times, to communicate their concerns to members of the faculty and administration.
-If a situation arises in which a student has a complaint or grievance regarding grades, instruction, disciplinary actions, or other topics related to his or her program of study, the student is to adhere to the following procedure:
+If a situation arises in which a student has a complaint or grievance the student is to adhere to the following procedure:

 - Within 72 hours: Discuss the matter with his or her instructor, if applicable.
-If not resolved, - 2.
-Within the following 72 hours: Discuss the matter with the Program Director.
+If not resolved, - Within the following 72 hours: Discuss the matter with the Program Director.
 If not resolved, - Within the following 72 hours: Discuss the matter with the Academic Dean.
-If not resolved, - 4.
-Within the following 72 hours: Discuss the matter with the Campus President/Director.
+If not resolved, - Within the following 72 hours: Discuss the matter with the Campus President/Director.